shalini264/Quotes-generator/README.md

 2.Install node.js and dependencies.<br />
 3.clone this repository to your system by running the following command in your terminal git clone https://github.com/shalini264/Quotes-generator .<br/>
-4.Open the cloned folder and run weather app on live server.
+4.Open the cloned folder and run random quotes generator on live server.